nikitinale/plant_soil_cs_k/README.md

-# plant_soil_cs_k
-Model of Cs-137 behaviour in the «soil-plant» system under drought stress
+# Model of Cs-137 behaviour in the «soil-plant» system under drought stress